All of your financial accounts need to have a beneficiary named on them.

-In some cases you simply want to make sure someone more needy of the assets will get them.
+In some cases, you simply want to make sure someone who needs the assets more will get them.

 Just make sure that you periodically check your accounts and review who you have named as beneficiaries to make sure who you want to receive your assets actually get them.